kelcol/wats1030-intro-to-unix/nix_scavenger_hunt_stretch.md

 * Use `curl` to look up the URL `http://www.imdb.com/title/tt0070948/`.
 The title of this film will lead you to the answer. *What is the answer?*

 	`Zardoz` is the name of the film.
-I figured this out using the output of this command: `curl http://www.imdb.com/title/tt0070948/ | grep og:title .`
+I figured this out by running: `curl http://www.imdb.com/title/tt0070948/ | grep og:title` which returned the line with the relevant meta tag: `<meta property='og:title' content="Zardoz (1974)" />`